David A. Frank, Dean

 Ken DeBevoise, history

 Sara D. Hodges, psychology

 Garrett K. Hongo, creative writing

 Loren Kajikawa, music

 Daniel L. Miller, journalism and communication

 James M. Schombert, physics

 Steven Shankman, English

-Carol Stabile, English
+Carol Stabile, journalism and communication

 Courtney Thorsson, English